 - Rolled out a private cloud computing infrastructure on a whole-of-government basis (2012);

 - Partnered with Microsoft Azure, Amazon Web Services and Google Cloud Platform in the United States;

 - Established a secure private connection with Google Cloud Platform in Singapore, Hong Kong and Japan;

 - Signed a deal with Alibaba Cloud in China to extend coverage of Singtel Cloud Access to six major public clouds across 30 global cities (2017);

 - Won awards for their cloud services; and

-- Joined forces with atmail to move its customer email platform to the cloud (2018).
+- Joined forces with atmail to move its customer email platform to an AWS-powered cloud (2018).